Brian O'Driscoll: Leinster

-International Rugby
+International career

 Ireland

 In 1999, O'Driscoll was selected for the senior squad and was on the bench for a match against Italy, although he did not play.
 He won his first Test cap at age 20 on 12 June 1999 in a 46–10 loss to Australia in Brisbane as part of the tour of Australia.
 O'Driscoll played for Ireland before he played for the senior Leinster team.

 In 2000, O'Driscoll scored a Hat-trick of tries in a Six Nations Championship victory against France in Paris, propelling Ireland to their first win in Paris since 1972.

 O'Driscoll's popularity in Ireland was expressed by supporters wearing T-shirts bearing the motto "In BOD We Trust".
 In 2002, O'Driscoll was handed the captaincy for the first time in Ireland's 18–9 win over Australia, the first Irish victory over the Wallabies since 1979.
 In 2003, following the international retirement of long-time Ireland captain Keith Wood, O'Driscoll was awarded the captaincy on a permanent basis.
 In that year, O'Driscoll led Ireland to second place in the Six Nations Championship.
 This was followed by Triple Crowns in 2004 (Ireland's first crown since 1985), 2006 and 2007.
 In 2004, O'Driscoll captained Ireland to a 17–12 victory over South Africa, the first Irish win over the Springboks since 1965.

 In 2009, O'Driscoll was again selected as captain, leading Ireland to win the Triple Crown, Six Nations Championship and their first Grand Slam in 61 years.
 He scored a try in every match except one, culminating in a 17–15 victory in Cardiff in which O'Driscoll again scored a try and was the RBS man of the match.
 On 27 March 2009, he was named as player of the 2009 Six Nations Championship, winning the fans' online poll.
 In May 2009, he was named the Bord Gáis Energy IRUPA Players' Player of the Year for the past season.

 On 15 November 2009, in a 20–20 draw against Australia at Croke Park, O'Driscoll scored a last minute try.
 The next day, he was named as one of the seven nominations for the 2009 International Rugby Board player of the year, but controversially missed out to Richie McCaw for this title by a solitary point.